casparhu23/insurance_cross_sell/README.md

 ![](README_files/figure-gfm/XGBoost%20Importance-1.png)<!-- -->

-We can see the top three variables impacting the response whether customers will buy company’s vehicle insurance or not: 1.
+We can see the top three variables impacting the response whether customers will be interested in company’s vehicle insurance or not: 1.
 Vehicle\_Insured\_No 2.
 Vehicle\_Damage\_No 3.
 Age

 We can plot SHAP graph to see much more details of those variables.